Biden joins world leaders in mourning the death of Queen Elizabeth II - KRDO

 The Queen, the Bidens added, “was a stateswoman of unmatched dignity and constancy who deepened the bedrock Alliance between the United Kingdom and the United States.”

-“She helped make our relationship special,” the statement said, referring to the United Kingdom’s “special relationship” with the United States — a term coined by Winston Churchill.
+“She helped make our relationship special,” the statement said, referring to the UK’s “special relationship” with the United States — a term coined by Winston Churchill.
 The Bidens also said they look forward to continuing “a close friendship” with King Charles III and the Queen Consort.

 Recalling their time spent together, the Bidens wrote that they first met Queen Elizabeth in 1982 as part of a Senate delegation traveling to the UK.

-Biden and the Queen last met last met during the President’s visit to the United Kingdom in June 2021, White House press secretary Karine Jean-Pierre said earlier Thursday.
+Biden and the Queen last spoke and saw one another during the President’s visit to the UK in June 2021, White House press secretary Karine Jean-Pierre said earlier Thursday.

 This is a breaking story and will be updated.